Regular Logical Mode vs. Light Fun Mode In Social Interactions

 'Light Fun Mode': Mingling, playing a game, joking around, taking in some light entertainment, going out, doing a little bit of several things at once.
 May involve having some drinks as this helps push people further into this mode.

-’Light Fun Mode': Much more silly, stupid, and impulsive.
+'Light Fun Mode': Much more silly, stupid, and impulsive.
 Lots of shenanigans.
-Whether something will be amusing at that moment trumps whether it is a rational overall decision
+Whether something will be amusing at that moment trumps whether it's a rational overall decision

-’Light Fun Mode': People don't always 'act like themselves'.
-They have excuses for acting differently or playing a character (e.g., alcohol, caught up in the moment, trying to get a laugh)
+'Light Fun Mode': People don't always "act like themselves".
+They have excuses for behaving differently or playing a character (e.g., alcohol, caught up in the moment, trying to get a laugh)